2012-2013 Meeting Agenda

 Registration: 7:00 pm Meeting: 7:30 pm Click here for Map and Directions

-Sharon Cavanagh RDH
+Sandy Lawlor and Sharon Cavanagh

 Sharon Cavanagh is a dental hygienist who has spent most of her professional life in education and program development.
 A Niagara graduate, she taught at Seneca for 20 years followed by several years in the private education system – in development and administration.
 She was the prime developer of the CDHA on-line self-initiation program.
 She’s been on the CDHO council, Dentists at Risk and the Hamilton District Health Council.
 She’s presented many topics to dental hygienists across Ontario and works primarily with individuals and small groups in personalized dental hygiene education including Portfolio; Process of Care; Record Keeping; Health and Safety & Jurisprudence.
-In 2011, she spent most of the year working with accredited programs to ensure that their curriculum met the new competencies and Standards.

 ||H&DDHS Continuing Education

 Victoria K. DaCosta, RDH, BSDH, SHC

 1150 Stone Church Road (East of Upper Ottawa St.), Hamilton, ON